 by Evan B. Howard

-Originally written for Mark van Steenwyk and Kate Kissling Blakely, but with additions for Center Quest’s School for Spiritual Direction
+Originally written for Mark van Steenwyk and Kate Kissling Blakely, but with additions for Center Quest’s School for Spiritual Direction, and Sean Camarillo.

-What I offer here is just a drop in the bucket of all the literature (and good literature) out there on discernment (I didn’t want to bury you in material).
+What I offer here is just a drop in the bucket of all the literature (and good literature) out there on discernment.
 I have limited myself primarily to books.
-I have mostly included material relevant to personal discernment (for Center Quest), and to material helpful to the study of communal discernment and discernment of socio-political issues (for Mark and Kate).
+I have mostly included a few basic introductions (for Sean), material relevant to personal discernment (for Center Quest), and to material helpful to the study of communal discernment and discernment of socio-political issues (for Mark and Kate).
 I suspect that over the years I will add sections to this site on the theology, history of discernment and so on.
 I will offer a few comments below referring to works by last name(s).
 You will find these names in the bibliography below.

 The subject of Christian discernment covers a lot of ground.
 How do I know God’s will for my life?
 How can we tell if that wild experience I had was from the Holy Spirit or simply a result of the spicy dinner I ate?
 How can a congregation or community wisely discern their next step of direction?
 How can we find our place in the midst of so much injustice and so many social issues regarding which we feel obliged to respond?
 And on and on.
 The particular contexts determine some of the wisdom of different kinds of discernment, but some general principles hold for all kinds.
 Malatesta’s essay has been the standard overall introduction to the topic for decades.
 I have tried to update some of the material and make it a bit more practical in my own chapter on discernment in the Brazos Introduction.
 In my opinion it is especially valuable to pay careful attention to the development of how discernment is understood and practiced in the history of the Church.
 But I have not listed those works yet.